Start-stop system: Citroën

+Daihatsu

+Daihatsu's "Eco Idle" idling stop mechanism was first installed on some grades of the Daihatsu Move and Move Conte, and gradually became standard for all Daihatsu's kei class vehicles.
+The system installed in the Mira e:S was the world's first for CVT vehicles with petrol engines.
+By applying the brakes and automatically stopping the engine when the speed is 7 km/h or less, the fuel consumption is improved by increasing the idling stop time.
+In addition, by reducing the number of dedicated parts, it achieved additional weight reduction and "compactification".

 Fiat Chrysler Automobiles

 FCA introduced the Robert Bosch GmbH made system in the end of 2008 in the Fiat 500.
-Starting September 2009, Alfa Romeo also introduced this system in its Alfa Romeo Mito series utilising Fiat Powertrain Technologies (FPT) 1.4 L Turbo petrol MultiAir engines.
+Starting in September 2009, Alfa Romeo also introduced this system in its Alfa Romeo Mito series utilising Fiat Powertrain Technologies (FPT) 1.4 L Turbo petrol MultiAir engines.

 Ford

 Late in 2010, Ford announced that its start-stop system, already used in its hybrids as well as several mainstream models in Europe, would be introduced in North America with the 2012 models, initially with 4-cylinder engines and later proliferating into V6s and V8s.
-Eventually the system will be available in all Ford vehicles.
+Eventually, the system became available in all Ford vehicles.

 In 2013, it announced that start-stop technology would be brought into the second generation Ford Fusion models, and it built start-stop systems into the Ford F150 2015 model for the first time as a standard feature rather than an option.
 Formerly, only the 2.7-liter turbocharged V-6 version came with stop-start, which requires a more robust (and expensive) absorbent-glass-mat (AGM) battery that can better handle the constant cycling and the heavier draw from vehicle accessories with the engine off.